eupn/bno055/README.md

 BNO055 allows to change its I2C address from default `0x29` to alternative `0x28` by setting `COM3` pin `LOW`.

-To connect to device with alternative address, enable its use by calling `with_alternative_address()`:
+To connect to device with an alternative address, enable its use by calling `with_alternative_address()`:

 ```rust
 // use default 0x29 address